 I would like to pay special thanks to the officers working under Economic Planning Department, led by Director Paul Kimwele, Assistant Directors Victor Mwangu, Alex Muthyoi and Solomon Musembi and and all County economists and statisticians - Daniel Mbathi, Bonface Muli, Faith Muna, Nicholas Koome, Charles Mulatia, Geofrey Gisaina, Linda Musee, Mary Muthui, Felistus Munyao, Gabriel Mitau, Dickens Mutunga, Onesmus Kaki, Joy James and Doris Samuel, for the critical role they played in the development of this ADP.
 Their dedication on this course led to preparation of the plan within the stipulated timeframe.

-Finally, I wish also to acknowledge all other stakeholders who directly or indirectly contributed to the successful development of this plan.
+Finally, I wish also to acknowledge all other stakeholders particularly, Anglican Development Services Eastern (ADSE) who directly or indirectly contributed to the successful development of this plan.